Joint Center for Political and Economic Studies

 La June Montgomery Tabron

-president and CEO “La June is so deserving of the Louis E. Martin Great American Award.
+“La June is so deserving of the Louis E. Martin Great American Award.
 We are grateful for her trailblazing leadership in advancing racial equity and justice in philanthropy,” said Johnson.
 “As our country continues to grapple with the legacy of slavery, Jim Crow, and systemic racism, under La June’s leadership, the Kellogg Foundation has shaped philanthropy’s response, centering the needs and experiences of Black children and families and other underrepresented communities, and vastly improving millions of lives across the country.”

 “I am tremendously honored to be recognized by the trailblazers at the Joint Center for Political and Economic Studies and stand alongside the many illustrious champions for equity who have also received the Louis E. Martin Great American Award,” said Tabron.
 “The two years since the murder of George Floyd and the racial justice reckoning that followed have underscored the simple truth that the transformation of the complicated, layered systems that shape our society requires racial healing.
 At the W.K.
 Kellogg Foundation, we have long believed that philanthropy plays a crucial role in supporting community-led racial healing, and I’m excited to help continue those efforts as we work to build a country and world where all children can thrive.”